Ulcerative colitis and some of the medications used to treat it may cause skin issues for some, including rashes, psoriasis, and acne.

 The lesions usually go away on their own but may come back if your UC flares up again.
 Treatment may include corticosteroids and antibiotics.

 Psoriasis, an immune disorder, is also associated with IBD.

-In a study from 1982, 5.7 percent of people with UC also had psoriasis.
+Vitiligo is often considered a type of autoimmune condition.
 Treatment can include topical corticosteroids or a combination pill and light treatment known as psoralen and ultraviolet A (PUVA) therapy.

 Pyodermatitis vegetans is a rash with red pustules that can rupture and form raised scaly patches of skin known as plaques.
 It’s usually found in the skin folds of your armpit or groin.
 It’s linked to a similar skin condition known as pyostomatitis vegetans, in which pustules form in your mouth.
 The two conditions are collectively known as pyodermatitis-pyostomatitis vegetans (PPV).